Useful links to elsewhere on this SATSIG web site:

 If you are located on the equator and are communicating with a satellite directly overhead then the total distance (up and down again) is nearly 72,000 km so the time delay is 240 ms. ms means millisecond or 1 thousandth of a second so 240 ms is just under a quarter of a second.

-A satellite is visible from a little less than one third of the earth's surface and if you are located at the edge of this area the satellite appears to be just above the horizon. (see my satellite dish pointing calculator for slant range and azimuth and elevation angle calculations ).
+A satellite is visible from a little less than one third of the earth's surface and if you are located at the edge of this area the satellite appears to be just above the horizon.
 The distance to the satellite is greater and for earth stations at the extreme edge of the coverage area, the distance to the satellite is approx 41756 km.
 If you were to communicate with another similarly located site, the total distance is nearly 84,000 km so the end to end delay is almost 280 ms, which is a little over quarter of a second.

 Extra delays occur due to the length of cable extensions at either end, and very much so if a signals is routed by more than one satellite hop.